-Since October 04, 2015, CDC has reported antigenic characterization results from four influenza A (H3N2) viruses and two influenza B viruses received from the Texas Department of State Health Services (DSHS) Laboratory.
+Since October 04, 2015, CDC has reported antigenic characterization results from one influenza A (H1N1) virus, four influenza A (H3N2) viruses and two influenza B viruses received from the Texas Department of State Health Services (DSHS) Laboratory.
 The DSHS Laboratory sends a representative sample of influenza viruses to the CDC throughout the flu season.